phcode-dev/phoenix-fs/README.md

 - **Node Websocket Connector Integration**:
   - The `/tauri/` paths can be accessed via websockets.
-This integration is much more performant than tauri's fs rust APIs(generally 4x faster and 10x faster for large files).
+This integration is much more performant than Tauri's fs rust APIs(generally 4x faster and 10x faster for large files).
   - As we use websockets to connection to a node process that executes the actual fs operations, the ws backed `/tauri/` apis are available in all web/shared/service workers.
-  - This is recommended to use in main browser window as well, as this will releive the main thread of tauri fs access apis that typically leads to blocking/freezing js window on large file access.
+  - This is recommended to use in main browser window as well, as this will relieve the main thread of tauri fs access apis that typically leads to blocking/freezing js window on large file access.
-  - Supports filesystem watcher APIs.
-On all other endpoints, the virtual watchers are only capable of emitting file change events on files that has been modified within its window/browser only.
+  - Supports filesystem watcher APIs that behaves consistently across all platforms.

 By adopting Phoenix VFS, you're not just leveraging a file system; you're integrating a dynamic, adaptable layer that bridges the web and native worlds, making your web applications more powerful and reduces development time and costs.